Demonoid (film): Production

-Demonoid was directed by Mexican filmmaker Alfredo Zacarías, who also came up with the film's story.
+Demonoid was directed by Mexican filmmaker Alfredo Zacarías, who also wrote the film's story.

-Principal photography began in Mexico on October 22, 1979, with a total of four weeks spent on location in various parts of Mexico City and Guanajuato.
-Other locations were shot in various locations in California before filming officially wrapped on December 19 that same year.
+Principal photography began in Mexico on October 22, 1979, with approximately four weeks spent filming in Mexico City and Guanajuato.
+Production then moved to the United States, where additional scenes were filmed in Los Angeles, Oxnard, and Las Vegas before filming officially wrapped on December 19, 1979.

+The film was one of Stuart Whitman's final leading roles.

 Release

 Demonoid was released theatrically in the United States in June 1981.

 Home media

 Demonoid was released on VHS by Media Home Entertainment on July 15, 1988.

 It was released for the first time on DVD by Laguna Films on September 28, 2005.
 It was later released on DVD and Blu-ray combo pack by Vinegar Syndrome on February 23, 2016.

 Reception

-Critical reception for Demoniod has been predominantly negative.
+Demonoid received generally negative reviews from critics.

 Leonard Maltin gave the film 1.5 out of 4 stars, criticizing the script, direction, and special effects as "getting in the way of any suspense".

+AllMovie gave the film 1.5/5, calling it "inept" and stating that, "Even in its best moments, however, this film can only approximate a particularly weak episode of Fantasy Island".

+TV Guide panned the film, awarding it 1.5 out of 5 stars, calling it "awful" and "ridiculous", while criticizing the film's acting and plot.

 Caitlin Huggins from HorrorNews.net gave the film a negative review, criticizing its plot as 'confusing and hurried', as well as its dumb and unlikable characters.
-Allmovie gave the film 1.5/5, calling it "inept" and summarized by stating, "Even in its best moments, however, this film can only approximate a particularly weak episode of Fantasy Island".

-TV Guide panned the film, awarding it 1.5 out of 5 stars, calling it "awful" and "ridiculous", and criticized the film's acting and plot.
 Dan Budnik from The Bleeding Skull called it "a rather tedious demon possession movie with a great title and lots of killer hands running around".

-However, in reviewing the film over 40 years later, on The Video Archives Podcast with Quentin Tarantino and Roger Avary, the two filmmakers gave the film a rave review.
+Decades later, the film was discussed on The Video Archives Podcast with Quentin Tarantino and Roger Avary, who gave it a positive review.